wozgonon/tuple/README.md

 ## Commonalities

-Observing that JSON (and YAML) is now 2020 used as the common configuration languages and consists of nothing but scalars, arrays (fixed length list) and maps.
-Yet LISP from the 1950's supported the same concepts: scalars, lists and maps.
+Observing that JSON (and YAML) is now 2020 used as the common configuration languages and consists of nothing but nested scalars, arrays (fixed length list) and maps.
+Yet LISP from the 1950's supported the same concepts: nested scalars, lists and maps.

 Of course one thinks of LISP as an executable programming language and JSON just as a file format LISP always was a file format with an eval function.
 One could add an eval function to JSON (which one can with faceless).